 Designed specifically to move during a major earthquake, the Skyway features several state-ofthe-art seismic safety innovations, including 60-footlong hinge pipe beams.
 These beams will allow deck segments on the Skyway to move, enabling the deck to withstand greater motion and to absorb more earthquake energy.

-Status: All light poles that have been fabricated are in the process of installation.
-All remaining light poles will be fabricated, delivered and installed by seismic safety opening.
+Status: All light poles will be delivered to the job site and installed by seismic safety opening.

 Rendering of the New San Francisco/Oakland Bridge Skyway and Self-Anchored Suspension Bridge